oscarbg/metal2caps/README.md

 -**Argument Buffers**: all Apple GPUs support up to Tier1, while all desktop GPUs support up to Tier2..</br>

--**Programmable sample positions** are supported on all Apple GPUs and desktops expect Nvidia GPUs (perhaps Apple native Nvidia driver supports on Kepler? highly doubt Kepler HW was capable of it)..</br>
+-**Programmable sample positions** are supported on all Apple GPUs and desktops expect Nvidia GPUs (perhaps Apple native Nvidia driver supports on Kepler?.. altough highly doubt Kepler HW was capable of it)..</br>

 -**Read Write Textures** aren't supported on Apple SOCs, discrete desktop GPUs (NV&AMD) support Tier1 and Intel IGPUs up to Tier2..</br>